Gamification in UX: How to Boost User Engagement

 Rewards & Collectibles

 Lastly, let’s discuss collectibles.
-In our recent crypto project, Verida, we’ve implemented a system that rewards users with collectibles for completing specific tasks within the app.
+In our recent crypto project, Verida utilizes game mechanics to enhance user experience, and we’ve implemented a system that rewards users with collectibles for completing specific tasks within the app, showcasing effective gamification design.

 A mobile screenshot from our project that shows badges

-Now that we’ve covered the tactics, let’s go over a few products that heavily utilize gamification.
+Now that we’ve covered the tactics, let’s go over a few products that heavily utilize gamification strategies.

 First up is LinkedIn, a somewhat unexpected example.
 Recently, the platform launched games — yes, you heard that right.

-If we had to speculate, LinkedIn is likely aiming to boost retention and engagement.
+If we had to speculate, LinkedIn is likely aiming to boost retention and engagement through gamification elements.
 Another speculation of ours is that many users tend to log in only when they need to apply for jobs, and these games could encourage them to use LinkedIn more frequently.

 The games also introduce a competitive element, as users can see if their connections have completed their daily challenges.
 Additionally, LinkedIn employs subtler gamification techniques.

 For example, adding a certificate to your profile functions as a badge, while trying to uncover who viewed your profile acts as a quest.
-This illustrates how gamification can be both explicit and subtle.
+This illustrates how gamification can be both explicit and subtle, particularly in the realm of ux gamification.

 A screenshot from LinkedIn that features a game called Tango